 |Evidence supports a long-term recovery process for the treatment of chronic pain that highlights various "self-management techniques" addressing the mind and the body.
 Active therapies such as movement, stretching, relaxation, and mindfulness help those with chronic pain respond in the most helpful way.

 The VA has a number of mobile apps that are free.
-These include relaxation options such as Breathe2Relax and Tactical Breather, Virtual Hope Box, Mindfulness Coach and the forthcoming VA Pain Coach.
+These include relaxation options such as Breathe2Relax and Tactical Breather, Virtual Hope Box, Mindfulness Coach and the VA Pain Coach.
 Link to mobile apps site.

 Resources - Self Management